nhsuk/nhsapp-frontend/docs/components/buttons.md

 ## Research

-Testing on the NHS App has shown that having buttons full width on smaller screens isn't a problem for users but we will continue to test if:
+Testing on the NHS App has found that full width buttons are not a problem for users with smaller screens.
+But we will continue to test if:

 - full width buttons are problematic for users with low digital skills
 - users don’t actually see them as actionable things to click